 - parchment paper makes for an easier cleanup

 - a knife if you are using a printable cutout

-- spatula – will be used to transfer the dough from the countertop prep to the baking tray and off of the baking tray to the cooling rack
+- spatula – used to transfer the dough from the countertop prep to the baking tray and off of the baking tray to the cooling rack

 - the cooling rack is for the bloody filled coffins to cool off before you decorate them

 - rolling pin – you’ll use this to roll the dough thin to get at least 5 homemade Halloween pop tarts out of the dough